Last Updated on January 14, 2021 by Nazmin Sarker

 - Add the rest of the ingredients and then return the fish to the pan.
 Spoon the contents of the pan over the fish.

 - Cover and cook over low heat for 8 minutes.
 As soon as the fish is cooked, carefully transfer it to a serving plate and serve immediately.

 Fried catfish, coated in a crisp layer of cornmeal, is one of the great down-home dishes of the Middle West and Southern states of America.
 Hush puppies-cornmeal fritters—are the essential accompaniment, no doubt about that; after that, individual family preference rule.

 The cookery writer James Beard suggested serving them with tartare sauce, while another book points you towards a Creole mayonnaise (flavored with mustard, cayenne, white pepper, and ground coriander).

-In her fascinating book Soul Food (Weidenfeld paperbacks), Sheila Ferguson, best known as the former lead singer of the Three Degrees but obviously a fine cook too, writes that her family make a gigantic meal of the fried catfish, eating it with hush puppies, coleslaw, mustard greens, ham hocks and fried apples (particularly good) or onion rings.
-See details coral reefs fish
+In her fascinating book Soul Food (Weidenfeld paperbacks), Sheila Ferguson, best known as the former lead singer of the Three Degrees but obviously a fine cook too, writes that her family makes a gigantic meal of the fried catfish, eating it with hush puppies, coleslaw, mustard greens, ham hocks and fried apples (particularly good) or onion rings.

 - 1kg (2 ¼ lb) skinned catfish fillets